amateescu/search_api_solr/README.txt

 feature, introduced by the module of the same name.
 This lets you create facetted searches for any index lying on a Solr server.

+The "search_api_spellcheck" feature/module is supported, which allows spellcheck suggestions from Solr to be viewed for searches.

 Also supported is the "search_api_multi" feature (likewise introduced by the module of the same name) which allows multiple indexes lying on a single Solr server to be searched simultaneously.